 For more information about FERPA please see the Records and Registration web page.

 FERPA protects the confidentiality of student records and specifies those limited situations in which information from educational records may be released without a student’s prior consent.
 The law permits Elizabethtown College, in its sole discretion, to disclose information without a student’s prior consent to parents or guardians of a financially dependent student (as defined by the Internal Revenue Service).
 If a student is not a financially dependent student and that student has not provided prior consent, the College is not permitted to disclose information, even to the student’s parents.
-However, if the College has knowledge of a student experiencing (1) a life-threatening situation or serious illness including one that requires emergency hospitalization, or (2) an act or threat of violence toward self or others or significant abuse of self or others, the Dean of Students or members of the Student Life staff may contact that student’s parent or guardian with or without the student’s prior consent.
+However, if the College has knowledge of a student experiencing (1) a life-threatening situation or serious illness including one that requires emergency hospitalization, or (2) an act or threat of violence toward self or others or significant abuse of self or others, the Vice President for Student Life or members of the Student Life staff may contact that student’s parent or guardian with or without the student’s prior consent.

 Parents or guardians of any student under 21 years of age may be notified of the following situations with or without the student’s prior consent: